 We wrote The Slow Professor: Challenging the Culture of Speed in the Academy (Berg & Seeber, 2016) to open a conversation about the deleterious effects of corporatization on the intellectual life of the university and the well-being of faculty, staff, and students.
 We argue that the corporate university is concerned above all with efficiency, resulting in a time crunch with far-reaching implications.
 Power is transferred from faculty to managers, economic justifications dominate, and the familiar “bottom line” eclipses pedagogical and intellectual concerns.
 We turn to the Slow movement as a way to challenge the frantic pace and standardization of contemporary academic culture.
 At one of our presentations, a disgruntled senior administrator opened up the question period with: “Nothing you have said resonates with me.
 You keep using the term ‘corporatization of higher education.’
 What does that even mean?”

 It had not yet been crafted, but Postsecondary Education Metrics for the 21st Century, recently published by the Higher Education Quality Council of Ontario (HEQCO) (Weingarten et al., 2019), would have offered him a crash course.
 An agency sponsored by the Government of Ontario, HEQCO provides policy recommendations to the Ministry of Training, Colleges, and Universities in the form of research papers.
-We chose this document for close reading in the following because it offers a concrete local manifestation of a global phenomenon.
+We chose this document for close reading here because it offers a concrete local manifestation of a global phenomenon.
 Its lexicon, as we shall see, is familiar to (almost) all of us.
 We need to be wary of this familiarization because the measured tone—excuse the pun—of the document is persuasive.
 The rhetoric is a decoy.
-We are in troubling times when a report lauding metrics describes itself as taking the path of “the idealist” (Weingarten et al., 2016, p, 6) and when “enhanced data availability” heralds “a new golden era” (p.
+We are in troubling times when a report lauding metrics describes itself as taking the path of “the idealist” (Weingarten et al., 2019, p, 6) and when “enhanced data availability” heralds “a new golden era” (p.
 7).
 As Stefan Collini (2017) writes in Speaking of Universities, “there is an insidious process by which we become what the categories we use every day tell us we are” (p.
 59).
 You don’t need to be a literary critic to recognize the slippery signifiers in the HEQCO document; “sustainability” and “reap[ing] … rewards” (p.
-3) for example, are emptied of any environmental or personal meaning.
+3), for example, are emptied of any environmental or personal meaning.
 Taking its “inspiration” from the “United Kingdom [and] its Office for Students and its Research Excellence Framework” (p.
 17)—widely denounced by UK faculty and the literature on higher education—the report celebrates “efficiency,” “success,” “effectiveness,” “impact,” “outcomes,” “actionable evidence,” and “continuous improvement.”
 These are all measured in exclusively financial terms.

 The “educational journey” (pp. 10–11) at the centre of the document, indeed the only one it can imagine, is one of “economic lift” (p.
 3).
 Students need only “numeracy, literacy and critical-thinking skills” (the latter reduced to problem-solving) in order to “access good jobs and successful long-term careers” (p.
 9).
 The success of a University’s graduates will be measured by individual “tax-linked data”, and students’ future income-tax returns will “drive improvement at the program level” (p.
 2).
 Above all, universities must provide students with “efficient pathways to graduation” (p.
 7).
 While student success is measured by “income lift”, faculty success will be measured by income lowering.
 Claiming that the “largest sector expenditure” is “its people”, the report proposes monitoring “how much people are paid (compensation) and what they do (workload)” and recommends the findings of an earlier report: